troystribling/BlueCap/README.md

 }
 ```

-Here the [peripheralConnectFuture](#peripheralconnect) from the previous section is flatmapped to discoverPeripheralServices(services:[CBUUID]!) -> Future<Peripheral> to ensures that the peripheral is connected before service and characteristic discovery starts.
+Here the [peripheralConnectFuture](#central_peripheralconnect) from the previous section is flatmapped to discoverPeripheralServices(services:[CBUUID]!) -> Future<Peripheral> to ensures that the peripheral is connected before service and characteristic discovery starts.
 Also, the peripheral is discovered only if it is connected and an error is returned if the peripheral is not connected.

-### Characteristic Write
+### <a name="central_characteristic_write">Characteristic Write</a>

 After a peripherals characteristics are discovered writing characteristic values is possible.
 Several BlueCap Characteristic methods are available,